-Personal Leave for employees covered by this MOU is governed by USM Policy VII-7.10 Policy on Personal Leave for Regular Exempt Employees (approved by the Board of Regents December 3, 1999, Effective: January 2 and January 12, 2000; Amended, October 9, 2015).
+Personal Leave for employees covered by this MOU is governed by USM Policy VII-7.10 Policy on Personal Leave for Regular Exempt Employees (approved by the Board of Regents December 3, 1999, Effective January 2 and January 12, 2000; Amended October 9, 2015) and is subject to all the terms and conditions therein.

 Full-time employees shall receive three (3) days (not to exceed 24 hours) of Personal Leave in each calendar year.
 Part-time employees working fifty percent (50%) or more shall receive Personal Leave on a pro- rated basis.

 Personal Leave must be used by the end of the first pay period which ends in the new calendar year.
 Any Personal Leave that is unused as of that time shall be forfeited by the employee and shall be contributed to the USM Leave Reserve Fund in accordance with the then current USM Policy on Leave Reserve Fund.
 No employee shall be paid for unused Personal Leave.